The Dyslexia and ADHD Connection

 - Develop an IPP.
 Instead of the IEP that is used in school, I developed an IPP (Ignorance Protection Plan) for my son.
 When he was first diagnosed, I explained to him that some people will incorrectly think he is not intelligent because of his dyslexia, and may be unkind about it.
 And there will be other people who will be shocked that he has such an advanced vocabulary.
 So we came up with a plan to deal with those responses.

 My son and I rehearsed ways he should act and what he should say when someone says, “You don’t know how to read?!”
 Proud tears welled in my eyes just one week later, when he came home from school citing an interaction with another student who was surprised that he could not read the lyrics to a song in class.
-He told her that he had dyslexia, a learning difference that Walt Disney and many other successful people had.
+He told her that he had dyslexia, a learning disability that Walt Disney and many other successful people had.
 He said that dyslexia makes reading difficult for him, but that he is smart.

 There are many gifts that come along with the ADHD/dyslexic brain.
 However, these gifts are fully expressed only when the pitfalls are properly assessed and treated.
 A study conducted at Cass Business School, in London, found that 35 percent of entrepreneurs were dyslexic.
 Dyslexics were more likely than non-dyslexics to delegate authority, and to excel in oral communication and problem-solving.
 In other words, dyslexia and success can go hand in hand.